gigawhitlocks/weatherboy/README.md

 # Weatherboy

 Weatherboy is a little tool to display data from a Weatherflow Tempest device.
 It only uses the locally available UDP API, so it does not need an API key.
 It just listens on the network, and displays what it sees.
+I built it to learn about the Tempest Weatherflow UDP protocol, HTMX, and the BubbleTea framework, and to display weather data at my home.

 Run with no arguments, it will show the current observation, once it receives one, and update automatically whenever a new one is received.
 Run with -daemon it will expose a simple HTMX website to display the data, and also makes it available as JSON.